HEAL/heal-metadata-schemas/variable-level-metadata-schema/docs/md-rendered-schemas/jsonschema-csvtemplate-fields.md

 version of THIS schema document.
 See `version` property (below) if specifying the individual data dictionary instance version.

+If generating a vlmd document as a csv file, include this version in every row/record to indicate this is a schema level property (not applicable for the json version as this property is already at the schema/root level)

 **`section`** _(string)_
  The section, form, survey instrument, set of measures  or other broad category used